djungarikDEV/Easy-Notifications/README.md

 ## Recent Updates

+### 1.0.5
+* Added iOS podspec and native implementation
+* Fixed iOS platform support and configuration
+* Updated dependencies to latest versions
+* Improved error handling and stability

 ### Version 1.0.4
 * Updated all dependencies to latest versions
 * Improved documentation clarity
 * Enhanced compatibility with latest Flutter version

-### Version 1.0.3
-* Fixed Android implementation and configuration
-* Added proper permissions handling
-* Improved platform compatibility
-* Enhanced error handling

 ### Android Setup
 Make sure to add the following permissions to your Android Manifest: